Wimp Sanderson: Scandal and resignation

 Sanderson resigned from Alabama on May 18, 1992, days after Nancy Watts, his longtime secretary, filed a sexual discrimination lawsuit against him and the university with the US Equal Opportunity Commission.
 Both Sanderson and Watts admitted they had an affair from about 1970 to 1985, but both offered conflicting stories about what happened on March 17, 1992.
 Watts said that on that day, two days before Alabama was to play Stanford in the NCAA tournament, Sanderson punched her in the face during an argument, giving her a black eye.
 Sanderson said Watts had become hysterical and that, in an effort to defend himself, he extended his hand and she collided with it, resulting in the injury.
 More than a year later, Watts' lawsuit against Sanderson, the university and then-athletic director Hootie Ingram, was settled out of court, days before it was scheduled to go to trial.

 Alabama and Sanderson's homeowner's insurance policy paid Watts $275,000.
 Sanderson's employment with the university ended after 32 years.
-"It was a situation where if you're accused of anything, you're guilty, and that's not right.
-I know what happened," Sanderson has said.
-"I gave the university 32 years, all I could give them.
-Tried to do everything the right way.
-It was a sad day in my life.
-I loved the school, but it's behind me.
-It's over."
+Following the settlement, Sanderson stated that he disagreed with the handling of the accusations but considered the matter resolved.

 David Hobbs, a former assistant, was promoted as head coach when Sanderson resigned.
 Mark Gottfried, a former player under Sanderson, followed Hobbs and coached for 10-1/2 seasons before he resigned on January 26, 2009.

 Arkansas–Little Rock

-Sanderson resurfaced in 1994 at the University of Arkansas at Little Rock.
-He was the Trojans' coach when they appeared in the National Invitation Tournament in 1996, and he notably coached future NBA champion Derek Fisher.
+In 1994, Sanderson was hired as the head coach at the University of Arkansas at Little Rock.
+He coached the Trojans to an appearance in the National Invitation Tournament in 1996, and coached future NBA player Derek Fisher.

 Personal life

-As of 2007, Sanderson currently resides in Birmingham, Alabama.
+As of 2007, Sanderson resided in Birmingham, Alabama.